-The DDS-04 compound series is a new class of precision antibiotics with a new mechanism of action that acts via the novel bacterial target, LolCDE.
+The DDS-04 compound series is a novel class of precision antibiotics with a new mechanism of action that acts via the novel bacterial target, LoICDE.
 Our lead compound is in late lead optimization with the potential to treat multidrug resistant infections caused by a large group of pathogenic gram-negative bacteria, the Enterobacteriaceae.
-Because LolCDE has never been a target of existing antibiotics and antimicrobials, bacterial resistance is not believed to exist to this approach, potentially allowing for the treatment of Enterobacteriaceae-caused infections that do not have effective current treatments due to high levels of resistance to existing classes of antibiotics.
+Because LoICDE has never been a target of existing antibiotics and antimicrobials, bacterial resistance does not yet exist to this targeted approach, potentially allowing for the treatment of highly-resistant Enterobacteriaceae-caused infections.
+Some of these infections, particularly in a subset of carbapenem-resistant Enterobacteriaceae (CRE)-caused infections, have limited or failing treatment options through currently available antibiotics.